 Compare Your Options

 As a federal government employee, healthcare takes on added importance as you plan for retirement.
-One step to take as you plan for retirement is to compare what healthcare benefits – FEHB, Medicare, and in some instances ACA benefits and Tricare – to understand your options and plan for the costs.
-We’ll discuss that process in more detail in a future article.
+One step to take as you plan for retirement is to compare benefits plans—FEHB, Medicare, or even ACA benefits and Tricare—to understand your options and plan for the costs.